 If that’s not enough, you can take a crack at any of the other, smaller lakes in Ontario.
 As long as you can get to the lake you’ve chosen, you’re likely to find some Crappie, Sunfish, Bass, Perch, and other fish swimming in it.
 Just make sure to bring your gear and get familiar with the local fishing regulations before you start your journey.

 Ontario Fishing Regulations

 Before heading out, anglers between the ages of 18 and 65 will need to buy an Ontario fishing license.
 You’ll need this permit whether you’re fishing aboard a charter or on your own.
 As far as fish regulations go, charter guides will typically inform you on those.
 However, it’s still wise to look them up as you’re planning your trip, as you’ll get a good idea of what you can catch.

 Ontario is also divided into different zones, meaning that even if you’re familiar with Great Lakes regulations, they might not apply elsewhere.
 The province of Ontario’s official website features a full breakdown of the size limit and season rules, so feel free to check it out.

 Ontario: The Great Fishing Expanse

-When it comes to fishing in Ontario, it’s best to let the provincial adage speak for itself, it’s “yours to discover.”
+When it comes to fishing in Ontario, it’s best to let the local motto speak for itself, it’s “yours to discover.”
 Whether you’re looking for a family-friendly trip along the Great Lakes, an extreme fly fishing adventure in the far north, or anything in between, this province will deliver.
 Best of all, you’ll be fishing amidst some of the most pristine, breathtaking wilderness on the planet.